Experienced Buffalo New York Attorney Representing Non Profit Organizations and Religious Corporations

 These situations occur every day.
 But with the complex issues your non profit organization will be facing, professional legal help is a necessity.

-When charities, churches, synagogues, mosques, foundations, service organizations, and other not-for-profits fail to comply with the complex regulations, the penalties—and the damage to their ability to collect donations — can be severe.
+When charities, churches, synagogues, mosques, foundations, service organizations, fire departments, and other not-for-profits fail to comply with the complex regulations, the penalties—and the damage to their ability to collect donations — can be severe.